ckapl1/smb-pricing-assistant/README.md

 - Batch pricing mode for analyzing multiple products at once
 - Add charts and data visualization for margin trends and competitor analysis

+## AI Usage Documentation

+### How AI Was Used

+This project uses Google Gemini through Google AI Studio to generate pricing recommendations for small business products.
+The AI model analyzes user inputs including cost per unit, competitor price, and product name, then produces a recommended selling price, estimated margin percent, and a three-tier pricing sensitivity table.
+AI is responsible for the reasoning, pricing logic, and explanatory text displayed in the app.

+### Function and Purpose of AI in the Product

+AI serves as the decision engine of the SMB Pricing Assistant.
+Its role is to:
+• Calculate a competitive but profitable price.
+• Provide the rationale behind the recommendation.
+• Generate low, base, and high pricing scenarios.
+• Help users understand margin tradeoffs through natural language explanations.
+Without AI, the product would be limited to static calculations rather than adaptive, context-aware pricing guidance.

+### Example Prompts Used in Google AI Studio

+**Prompt Example 1:**
+"Given the product name, cost per unit, and competitor price, recommend a fair selling price and explain the reasoning in two to three sentences."

+**Prompt Example 2:**
+"Return the recommended price, margin percent, and a low/base/high pricing scenario table.
+Format the output clearly so it can be displayed in a UI."

+**Prompt Example 3:**
+"Explain the pricing recommendation in a supportive tone for small business owners.
+Keep it concise and helpful."

+### Iteration Process
+1. Early prompts returned long, unstructured paragraphs that were difficult to parse programmatically.
+2. I refined the prompts to request structured outputs including distinct price values and a margin estimate.
+3. I added tone instructions to ensure the output aligned with the educational and supportive voice of the product.
+4. The final prompt set reliably produces consistent values, shorter explanations, and the low/base/high sensitivity model required for the UI.

+### Justification for the Level of AI Used

+The prototype only requires reasoning and generative text, so Gemini 1.5 Flash is an appropriate choice.
+More complex machine learning models or fine-tuning were unnecessary because the product does not rely on large datasets or predictive analytics.
+AI is intentionally used in a narrow, focused way to enhance clarity and decision support without overcomplicating the system.

 ## AI Disclosure

 > **AI Disclosure**